Financial Aid Policies

 Satisfactory academic progress is based on attempted hours, including all postsecondary coursework attempted.
 This includes failed coursework, coursework graded as incomplete and withdrawn coursework.
-Repeated coursework is included in the attempted hours and in the GPA hours for the term that course is recognized on the transcript.
+Repeated coursework is included in the attempted hours but is included in the graded hours only the last time the course is taken.

 A qualitative assessment is based on coursework accepted by McPherson College, and the accepted coursework is shown in both attempted and completed hours.
 Failed coursework, coursework graded as incomplete and withdrawn coursework are included in attempted hours.
-Repeated coursework is included in the attempted hours and in the GPA hours for the term that course is recognized on the transcript.
-A quantitative assessment is based on cumulative grade point average.
+Repeated coursework is included in the attempted hours, but is included in the graded hours only the last time the course is taken.
+A quantitative assessment is based on residential cumulative grade point average.